 Choosing a Focus for the Week

 Choosing a weekly focus helps in setting weekly goals.
 As you read over the examples of weekly focus ideas, brainstorm some of your own.

 - Why do certain weekly focus ideas stick out to you?

-- Why does that weekly focus idea inspire you?
+- What does that weekly focus idea inspire you to do?

 - What other emotions, feelings, or words do you associate with that weekly focus idea?